orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties-~-General-Properties.md

 Since Orbeon Forms 4.7, this property is only used for the following:

 - access to the embedded eXist database
-- access to custom services added by an administrator located in the Orbeon web app (there are none by default)
+- access to custom services located in the Orbeon web app (there are none by default)

-You don't need to set this property if:
+You *don't need* to set this property if:

-- you do not use the embedded eXist or custom services added to the Orbeon web app
+- you do not use the embedded eXist or custom services
 - or you use the embedded eXist database or a custom service and
   - you are running your servlet container on a local computer for testing or deployment
   - or your external server name and port are accessible from the servlet container